The Rev. Lawrence (Larry) Garcia

 The importance of financial aid.

-I could not have afforded the PTS experience without the financial aid available.
+I could not have afforded the Phillips experience without the financial aid available.
 Travel and lodging were a big expense, and I hope there will be more options in this regard in the future.

 Talk about your experience of online courses.

 I honestly believe the online experience was more personal and interactive than a classroom setting.
-While I preferred Blackboard to Moodle, I found there were quick responses to questions and concerns; and students were much more free in expressing beliefs and doubts.
+While I preferred Blackboard to Moodle, I found there were quick responses to questions and concerns, and students were much more free in expressing beliefs and doubts.

 Tell us about being a student and a pastor at the same time.